DavinaLauw/Soc2-GRC-capstone/README.md

 ---

-*This project was completed as a graduate capstone using a fictitious company (VyletteTech).
+*This project was completed as a graduate capstone using VyletteTech company.
 No real proprietary or classified information was used.*